 I sat down one evening and reflected on all the jobs I had done and what experiences I had enjoyed the most.
 What I had enjoyed most was helping people, feeling like I had accomplished something, and being able to learn new things.
 None of these criteria were met in my current position as mail carrier, something that felt like being a factory worker with a slight bit more social interaction.
 The next step for me was to find a career that would check each of my boxes.
 I can’t stand the sight of blood, so being a surgeon was out.
 I didn’t have the capital to be a real estate developer so that was out.
 I know, I’ll become a lawyer I thought.
 I could solve people’s problems, there’s always something new to learn, and I knew winning a big case had to feel just as good or better than standing back and looking at the house you just built.

-I signed up for classes at the University I had dropped out of 10 years prior and where I received my first dose of the legal field.
+I signed up for classes at the University I had dropped out of 10 years prior where I received my first dose of the legal field.
 I picked the brains of my professors who were or had previously been attorneys, including one professor who was a family law judge.
 (He has since had the privilege of moving himself and his family to Tallahassee to serve as a First District Court of Appeals Judge.)
 I was enthralled with the law.
 Legal philosophy, criminal procedure, how to argue a motion, it was all fascinating to me.
 I knew I’d finally found the right profession.

 Shortly after going back to school, I met Dean Laura Zuppo from Stetson Law during a law school fair.
 She informed me that my grades were good enough to take part of a new program that allows students to spend their last year of undergrad as a 1L in law school.
 The best part was there was a sizeable scholarship that went with it.
 All I had to do was get a good enough score on the LSAT……in less than a month.

 I knew some people studied for the LSAT, taking prep courses to maximize their LSAT score.
 I, however, was currently enrolled full-time in college, working a full-time job as a mail carrier, and had two young children at home.
 I didn’t have time to study!
 Still, I spent a few hours reading about how the test works and what kind of questions would be asked.
 After that I took a full-length practice test, which made me realize timing may be the most important part of the LSAT.
-My crash course was enough to allow me to get the score I needed to be the first student from University of West Florida admitted to 3+3 early admission program and begin my new career path.
+My crash course was enough to allow me to get the score I needed to be the first student from University of West Florida admitted to a new 3+3 early admission program and begin my new career path.

 Things truly are different now.
 I now have three amazing sons that always keep me on my toes.
 I have met some of the most amazing people over the last few years with whom I am able to share the joys and hardships of being a lawyer.
 I am happy my journey has led me to be a family law attorney and part of the rewarding legal profession.
 I look forward to many more years of learning, being able to help people solve their problems, and accomplishing great things for myself and my clients.